go-mesquite/Mesquite/README.md

 - [ ] Static files
 - [ ] Config for running in dev, prod ect.
 - [ ] Reload on save
-- [ ] Add a reverse lookup like Flask's url_for()
-- [ ] SQL database wrapper (without cgo)
 - [ ] User input (Forms/CSRF)
 - [ ] Authentication
 - [ ] Add the functionality for multiple routers and reverse lookups.
 Like Flask's url_for()
 - [ ] Create a tutorial like the flask mega tutorial.
 Build a basic family social media site?
 (Something a lot of people could make use of) Or polls app
-- [ ] Lite sail-like SQLite backup and restore
-- [ ] Database migrations?
-(Like Django or flask-migrate?)
 - [ ] Performance profiling/optimization

-Ideas:
-- Server side analytics and something like Django admin?
-- Use ko.build?
-It looks neat

 ---